Unguarded Moments from Dustin Pittman’s New York After Dark

 Darkness and light tend to define everything we see, while after dark, regardless of the time or the times, can mean any number of things.
 Looking through the lens of a camera offers up a singular vision of light and dark, allowing the photographer to see more than what’s seen from a passing glance.
 All of this is especially true when the camera is in the hands of legendary photographer Dustin Pittman.

 Pittman has seen it all, and taken photos of most of it.
 In a career that spans over fifty years—from a childhood in the northern reaches of Upstate New York to the Warhol Factory, from the madness of Max’s Kansas City to Studio 54 to the glam and glitz of the fashion world—he’s seen the bright lights and looked into the dark corners of New York City.
-Pittman’s current exhibition of photos at The Roxy Hotel is titled Unguarded Moments and acts as a companion to his book, Dustin Pittman’s New York After Dark, a vast collection of images of the places we’ve been, the faces we’ve seen and how they’ve come inform and define the here and now.
+Pittman’s current exhibition of photos at The Roxy Hotel is titled Unguarded Moments and acts as a companion to his book, Dustin Pittman’s New York After Dark, a vast collection of images of the places he’s been and the faces he’s seen and how they’ve come to inform and define the here and now.

 I’ve known Dustin Pittman since the days of late-night, early-morning adventures in clubland.
 Our friendship is a connection to that time as we continue to move through a city we know and love—a city that’s become a friend in the deepest sense.
 Over the years Dustin has taken thousands of images that have become a chronicle of his own life experience as well as a beautiful recollection of a city at work and at play.
 Collaborating with authors Roger and Mauricio Padilha, Pittman’s book deep dives into his personal archive and the result is a fascinating look at those never and rarely seen images, along with classic photos that established Dustin Pittman as a discerning eye in the storm of New York City nightlife.
 Living the life he photographed, he was not just a gun for hire or bystander, but an active participant in whatever scene, event or moment that would come to define his ability to see beyond what was merely in front of him.